lrecknagel/vscode-one-monokai/README.md

 ```

 ## Screenshot
-Screenshot of Ruby and JavaScript
+Screenshot of JavaScript and Rust

 ![Theme Screenshot](screenshot-v0.1.0.png)

+## Recommendations
+Works best with a coding language with italics support:
+I tried with [Hasklig](https://github.com/i-tu/Hasklig) and with OperatorMono.

 ## Change log
 You can take a look at the change log [here](https://github.com/lrecknagel/vscode-one-monokai/blob/master/CHANGELOG.md)